flutter/website/src/docs/get-started/flutter-for/xamarin-forms-devs.md

 This document is meant for Xamarin.Forms developers looking to apply their existing knowledge to build mobile apps with Flutter.
-If you understand the fundamentals of the Xamarin.Forms framework then you can use this document as a jump start to Flutter development.
+If you understand the fundamentals of the Xamarin.Forms framework, then you can use this document as a jump start to Flutter development.

 Your Android and iOS knowledge and skill set are valuable when building with